Brand management: Approaches

-"By Appointment to His Royal Majesty" was a registered and limited list of approved brands suitable for supply to the Royal British family.
+"By Appointment to His Royal Majesty" was a registered and limited list of approved brands suitable for supply to the British royal family.

 Some believe brand managers can be counter-productive, due to their short-term focus.

 On the other end of the extreme, luxury and high-end premium brands may create advertisements or sponsor teams merely for the "overall feeling" or goodwill generated.
 A typical "no-brand" advertisement might simply put up the price (and indeed, brand managers may patrol retail outlets for using their name in discount/clearance sales), whereas on the other end of the extreme a perfume brand might be created that does not show the actual use of the perfume or Breitling may sponsor an aerobatics team purely for the "image" created by such sponsorship.
 Space travel and brand management for this reason also enjoys a special relationship.

 "Nation branding" is a modern term conflating foreign relations and the idea of a brand.
 An example is Cool Britannia of the 1990s.